Alzheimer's disease: Diagnosis

-Alzheimer's disease can only be definitively diagnosed with autopsy findings; in the absence of autopsy, clinical diagnoses of AD are "possible" or "probable", based on other findings.
+Alzheimer's disease (AD) can only be definitively diagnosed with autopsy findings; in the absence of autopsy, clinical diagnoses of AD are "possible" or "probable", based on other findings.
 Up to 23% of those clinically diagnosed with AD may be misdiagnosed and may have pathology suggestive of another condition with symptoms that mimic those of AD.

-AD is usually clinically diagnosed based on the person's medical history, history from relatives, and behavioral observations.
-The presence of characteristic neurological and neuropsychological features and the absence of alternative conditions supports the diagnosis.
+AD is usually clinically diagnosed based on a person's medical history, observations from friends or relatives, and behavioral changes.
+The presence of characteristic neuropsychological changes with impairments in at least two cognitive domains that are severe enough to affect a person's functional abilities are required for the diagnosis.
+Domains that may be impaired include memory (most commonly impaired), language, executive function, visuospatial functioning, or other areas of cognition.
+The neurocognitive changes must be a decline from a prior level of function and the diagnosis requires ruling out other common causes of neurocognitive decline.
 Advanced medical imaging with computed tomography (CT) or magnetic resonance imaging (MRI), and with single-photon emission computed tomography (SPECT) or positron emission tomography (PET), can be used to help exclude other cerebral pathology or subtypes of dementia.
-Moreover, it may predict conversion from prodromal stages (mild cognitive impairment) to Alzheimer's disease.
+On MRI or CT, Alzheimer's disease usually shows a generalised or focal cortical atrophy, which may be asymmetric.
+Atrophy of the hippocampus is also commonly seen.
+Brain imaging commonly also shows cerebrovascular disease, most commonly previous strokes (small or large territory strokes), and this is thought to be a contributing cause of many cases of dementia (up to 46% cases of dementia also have cerebrovascular disease on imaging).
+FDG-PET scan is not required for the diagnosis but it is sometimes used when standard testing is unclear.
+FDG-PET shows a bilateral, asymmetric, temporal and parietal reduced activity.
+Advanced imaging may predict conversion from prodromal stages (mild cognitive impairment) to Alzheimer's disease.
 FDA-approved radiopharmaceutical diagnostic agents used in PET for Alzheimer's disease are florbetapir (2012), flutemetamol (2013), florbetaben (2014), and flortaucipir (2020).
 Because many insurance companies in the United States do not cover this procedure, its use in clinical practice is largely limited to clinical trials as of 2018.

 Assessment of intellectual functioning including memory testing can further characterise the state of the disease.
 Medical organizations have created diagnostic criteria to ease and standardise the diagnostic process for practising physicians.
 Definitive diagnosis can only be confirmed with post-mortem evaluations when brain material is available and can be examined histologically for senile plaques and neurofibrillary tangles.